ba01ei/imessager/README.md

 Developers can just clone this repository.

+After downloading, follow the steps below to setup:

 1. Setup Messages app.
 Login with an iCloud account that can send iMessage.
 Make sure Messages app is running.
 2. Edit config.rb, add the gmail account, password, and a phone number where you receive iMessage.
 (There is a config.rb.example file you can follow.)
 3. Open Terminal app, run the command "sudo gem install gmail".
 (If you are a ruby developer, you can just call bundle install in imessager folder.)